ki-editor/ki-editor/docu/docs/normal-mode/selection-modes/syntax-node-based.md

 | Current                                            | Smallest node that matches the current selection |
 | Jump                                               | Jump to smallest node                            |

-Syntax Node (Fine) is useful when you start to expand the selection starting from the current token.
+Fine Syntax Node is useful when you start to expand the selection starting from the current token.

 Suppose we have the following Javascript expression, and the current selection is `hello`, and we want to select `hello.world()`.